nteshxx/SafeMap/README.md

 -  g.addSafeRoute(2, 3);

-Sample Input       Sample Output
+Sample Input       Sample Output <br />
-2 3                There is a Safe Path from 2 to 3 and path length is 1
+2 3                There is a Safe Path from 2 to 3 and path length is 1 <br />
-3 2                There is no Safe Path from 3 to 2
+3 2                There is no Safe Path from 3 to 2 <br />
-0 2                There is a Safe Path from 0 to 2 and path length is 1
+0 2                There is a Safe Path from 0 to 2 and path length is 1 <br />

 Program works for all sorts of graphs possible, not only the above graph.